|Home | Products | Issue Tracker | FAQ | Download|

 libpq: libpq is required to support the use of PostGIS geometries within the PostgreSQL database.
 Ideally, your client library matches the database you are querying from.

 FastCGI: FastCGI is a popular protocol for interfacing MapServer with various web servers.
-You will need to install the development package if you use the “–with-fastcgi” configure option.
+You will need to install the development package.
 More details on how to use this feature in MapServer is here FastCGI.
 On Ubuntu, that would be:

 $ apt-get -y install libfcgi-dev

-cairo (svg, pdf) support: This library is required when using the “–with-cairo” configure option.
+cairo (svg, pdf) support: This library is required to produce PDF and SVG outputs.
 If you’re on an ubuntu system, it can be installed with “apt-get install -y libcairo2-dev”

-kml support: This renderer is controlled with the “–with-kml” parameter.
+kml support: This renderer is has no external dependency.

 There are a number of issues that you should be aware of when using GD in combination with MapServer.